simatic-ax/standardizer-tutorial-lib/README.md

 - know the debugging extension
 - and your able to create your own package and know how to publish it

 This tutorial is structures in multiple sequential chapters.
-Execept [Apax package manager usage](./doc/setup.md) all chapters are optionally.
+Except [Apax package manager usage](./doc/setup.md) all chapters are optionally.
 But [Write own unit tests with AxUnit](./doc/write-tests.md) depends on [Introduction in OOP](./doc/oop-introduction.md)

 ## Training chapters